 The other metric that also measures the R&D intensity is the R&D expenses to total operating costs and expenses ratio which we will look at later.

-All told, according to the chart, Tesla seems to be the EV company having the smallest ratio at only 7% in fiscal 2018 and the ratio has declined to only 5% in fiscal 2020.
+All told, according to the chart, Tesla seems to be the EV company having the smallest ratio at only 7% in fiscal 2018 and the ratio has declined to only 3.8% as of fiscal 2022.

-In contrast, Xpeng’s R&D intensity ranks the highest at a ratio of nearly 30% in fiscal 2020 but the ratio has declined significantly since fiscal 2018 when sales increases over the years.
+In contrast, Xpeng’s R&D intensity ranks the highest at a ratio of nearly 30% in fiscal 2020 but the ratio has declined significantly since fiscal 2018 when sales increased over the years.